Common Desktop Environment: License history

 From its launch until 2012, CDE was proprietary software.

 Motif, the toolkit on which CDE is built, was released by The Open Group in 2000 as "Open Motif," under a "revenue sharing" license.
 That license did not meet either the open source or free software definitions.
-The Open Group had wished to make Motif open source, but did not succeed doing so at that time.
+The Open Group had wished to make Motif open source, but did not succeed in doing so at that time.

 Release under the GNU LGPL

 In 2006, a petition was created asking The Open Group to release the source code for CDE and Motif under a free license.
 On August 6, 2012, CDE was released under the LGPL-2.0-or-later license.
 The CDE source code was then released to SourceForge.

 The free software project OpenCDE had been started in 2010 to reproduce the look and feel, organization, and feature set of CDE.
 In August 2012, when CDE was released as free software, OpenCDE was officially deprecated in favor of CDE.

 On October 23, 2012, the Motif widget toolkit was also released under the LGPL-2.1-or-later license.
 This allowed CDE to become a completely free and open source desktop environment.

 Shortly after CDE was released as free software, a Linux live CD was created based on Debian 6 with CDE 2.2.0c pre-installed, called CDEbian.
 The live CD has since been discontinued.

 The Debian-based Linux distribution SparkyLinux offers binary packages of CDE that can be installed with APT.
 As of March 2023, CDE is also included in the NuTyX GNU/Linux distribution which offers an ISO download image with it, in FreeBSD and in source form in pkgsrc which is the default package manager of NetBSD.